precisely/ouracloud/docs/server/ssl-certificate/index.md

 sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
 ```

 To fix this issue, we need to add the certificate of We Are Curious to the Java certificates.
-To do this, first compile
+To do this, first, compile
 the `InstallCert.java` file.

 ```
 javac InstallCert.java
 ```

-Now, download ther certificate of We Are Curious: (Press enter when ask to enter certificate)
+Now, download the certificate of We Are Curious: (Press enter when ask to enter certificate)

 ```
 java InstallCert wearecurio.us:443
 ```

-This will generate a file `jssecacerts` in the same directory where you have ran the java command.
+This will generate a file `jssecacerts` in the same directory where you have run the java command.
 Now, copy the `jssecacerts`
 to `$JAVA_HOME/jre/lib/security` and restart the container i.e. Jetty (if on production) or Tomcat (if running locally).

 Read more at http://stackoverflow.com/a/30532709/2405040